‘Sharon’ has been addicted to poker machines ‘pokies’ since they first arrived in Australia in 1992.

 Through this animated documentary, she reveals the devastating impact gambling has had on her life.
 Her story culminates with an incident that pushes her over the edge: an encounter with her seven-year-old daughter and her precious piggy bank.

 Warning – viewers may find the content of this film distressing.
-In the UK and Ireland, Samaritans can be contacted on 116 123 or email jo@samaritans.org or jo@samaritans.ie.
+In the UK and Ireland, Samaritans can be contacted on 116 123 or email [email protected] or [email protected].
 In the US, the National Suicide Prevention Lifeline is 800-273-8255.
 In Australia, the crisis support service Lifeline is 13 11 14.
 Other international helplines can be found at www.befrienders.org

 Support the Guardian ►